thedodd/kube-coordinate/README.md

 This crate follows the semver major version of the `kube` crate.

 ### k8s-openapi features
 In order to ensure that this create remains future proof, and compatible with future versions of K8s, this crate specifies a default feature `k8s-latest` which ensures that `k8s-openapi/latest` feature is enabled.
-Simply disable default features for this create, and specify an override for the feature as `kube-coordinate/k8s-openapi/latest`.
+Simply disable `default` features for this create, and specify one of the other `k8s-openapi/v*` features in your Cargo.toml as needed.

 ### License
 kube-coordinate is licensed under the terms of the MIT License or the Apache License 2.0, at your choosing.